geeknoid/Undertaker/README.md

 ## Limitations

+Some things to know:

-The program doesn't identity unused const values or unused enum values (but unused enum types are identified).
+* The program doesn't identity unused const values or unused enum values (but unused enum types are identified).

+* Some symbols may be reported as dead when they are actually used via reflection.

+* If you have code under analysis that implements an interface which is not under analysis, then you can get false positives about the various interface implementation methods being dead.

 ## Ideas